xiahouzuoxin/caffe_segtask/README.md

 ### Updates
+- Aug 23, 2016
+  * [Temporal Segment Networks](https://github.com/yjxiong/temporal-segment-networks): a new state of the art action recognition framework is open sourced.
 - Aug 1, 2016
   * New working example: "Actionness Estimation Using Hybrid FCNs" on CVPR 2016.
 - Jul 16, 2016